 Fieldwork or field trips can be a compulsory element of some courses.
 Similar to laboratory and practical work, fieldwork can help you to put your theoretical knowledge into practice.
-Trips can range from one-day sessions to longer, more in-depth expeditions, in the UK and abroad, that allow you to explore specific areas or learn particular techniques.
+Trips can range from one-day sessions to longer, more in-depth expeditions in the UK and abroad that allow you to explore specific areas or learn particular techniques.

-Each course differs but you may need to pay extra for your fieldtrips, so keep this in mind when budgeting for the year.
+Each course differs but you may need to pay extra for your field trips, so keep this in mind when budgeting for the year.
 For more details see the web page for the course you are interested in.

-PBL groups are presented with a real-life problem or scenario, and work as a team to investigate potential solutions while identifying what skills or knowledge are needed to effectively manage the situation.
+Problem-based learning (PBL) groups are presented with a real-life problem or scenario, and work as a team to investigate potential solutions while identifying what skills or knowledge are needed to effectively manage the situation.

 Enquiry-based learning (EBL) is similar to PBL in that the emphasis is on a small group of students to take the lead during the teaching session, but the EBL approach focuses more on encouraging students to direct their own lines of enquiry by creating open-ended questions.
-The EBL approach is used in the early years of the Dentistry course.

 Depending on the type of degree you are doing, you may do a major project, which will generally be in your final year.
 You will normally choose, within the confines of your project, how much time to spend on it.
-In some cases you may be asked to give a formal presentation on the results of your project.
+In some cases, you may be asked to give a formal presentation on the results of your project.